zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/embd-python/embd-python.md

     ```
     ![Image alt text](images/LinearRegression_model.png "Model")

-2. Run the script to predict the petal width using the `predict` function:
+2. Run the script to predict the petal length using the `predict` function:
     ```
     %python